jyyulab/NetBID/docs/index.md

 ![SupFigure1](SupFigure1.jpg)

-NetBID2 has the following key features, making it a handy, comprehensive, and practicable software with which to perform “hidden driver” analysis.
+NetBID2 has the following key features, making it a handy, comprehensive and practicable software with which to perform “hidden driver” analysis.

 **More data processing functions:**